 For example, check out the CMC Rescue site: they have videos of their products, how-to guides (“how to tie a basket anchor”) and they list prices of products.
 They are a resource hub for anyone who is considering making a purchase.

 Additionally, don’t forget to include keywords in each product page, because chances are, your potential customers have an idea of what they’re looking for and it isn’t generic!
-See Special Service & Supply and how that product page is totally optimised for Rescue Chain Slings. it has a unique (if long) description, and includes images which have alt-tags.
+See Special Service & Supply and how their product page is totally optimised for the Air Chisel Hammer.
+It has a unique (if long) description, and includes images which have alt-tags.

 See the SEO cheatsheet for specialty tools below!